Intellectual Property in the Digital Single Market (Jean Monnet Module)

 The course will first familiarize students with intellectual property areas and principles, through general lectures and interactive tutorials.
 The main aim of this first set of lectures is to provide students with an understanding of the EU’s legal regime concerning the various intellectual property rights (such as patents, trademarks, copyright and designs), which will encompass an overview of the legislation, case law, and legislative background of each IP right.

-The second set of lectures follows in the form of specialised guest lectures which will deal with specific intellectual property issues in the Digital Single Market, such as the liability regime of information society providers and ownership of big data.
+The second set of lectures follows in the form of specialised guest lectures which will deal with specific intellectual property issues in the Digital Single Market, such as the liability regime of information society providers.
 Part of these lectures will be given by invited lecturers and researchers from other universities who are experts in the particular topics covered.

 In the last part of this course, students will apply their knowledge and understanding of intellectual property in the context of the Digital Single Market, through participation in a mock trial and in a roundtable discussion.